 An electroshock weapon sold by Taser International.
 Causing “neuromuscular incapacitation”.
 Tasers are used as non-lethal weapons to subdue fleeing, belligerent, or potentially dangerous people, who would have otherwise been subjected to more lethal force.
 There has been controversy where they have inflicted serious injury or death.

 An exhortation in the manner of the old praise singers or bards of classical and also indigenous societies.
 “Cowes to Buffalo”?
 Bad puns, but irresistible in view of the bovine context.
-Cowes is a seaside town on the Isle of Wight, in the UK, and Buffalo, an An American city on the Erie Canal in upper New York State.
+Cowes is a seaside town and yachting regatta port on the Isle of Wight, in the UK, and Buffalo, an American city on the Erie Canal in upper New York State.

 Body armour that absorbs the impact from firearm-fired projectiles and shrapnel from explosions.

 The phrase comes from Henry Lawson’s well-known poem Freedom on the Wallaby, a comment on the 1891 Australian shearers’ strike: “We’ll make the tyrants feel the sting o’ those that they would throttle; they needn’t say the fault is ours if blood should stain the wattle!”